gr-blog/gregros.dev/posts/web/06/debug-webpages-with-code-using-internal-inspector-api.post.md

 `Logs` is a module with an export `NetworkLog` that also happens to be a module, finally exporting the `NetworkLog` class.

-Here is a quick breakdown of the whole thing:
+Here's a quick breakdown of the whole thing:

 ```canva size=525x340 ;; key=network-log-pattern ;; alt=Breaking down the path
 https://www.canva.com/design/DAGb1HApUCg/RoKVEOP8aBwFgYfxUbn7tQ/view?utm_content=DAGb1HApUCg&utm_campaign=designshare&utm_medium=link2&utm_source=uniquelinks&utlId=ha093f46606